Fordham

 Can I receive an application fee waiver?

 Fee waivers are granted on a case-by-case basis.
-More information and the fee waiver application can be found at law.fordham.edu/apply Transfer and visitor applicants are ineligible for an application fee waiver.
+More information and the fee waiver application can be found at law.fordham.edu/apply.

 When can I expect to be notified about my application?